jingyuanchan/CVPR_AICity_2021_Anomaly_Detection/README.md

 *Dual-Modality Vehicle Anomaly Detection via Bilateral Trajectory Tracing*

 The paper link will be added after CVPRW2021.
-Here we only show the flow chart for better understanding of the following procedures.
+Here we only show the flow chart for a better understanding of the following procedures.

 ![Flow Chart](figs/abstract.png)
 <p align="center">Fig2  Flow Chart</p>